paulAlexSerban/wbk--dsa--javascript-typescript/src/08_refactoring/readme.md

 ### Note 5:
 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.

+### Note 6:
+> When programming, follow the camping rule: Always leave the code cleaner than you found it.